Brand Names: Inderide

 - What is the most important information I should know about hydrochlorothiazide and propranolol (Inderide)?

-- What should I discuss with my doctor before taking hydrochlorothiazide and propranolol (Inderide)?
+- What should I discuss with my healthcare provider before taking hydrochlorothiazide and propranolol (Inderide)?

 - How should I take hydrochlorothiazide and propranolol (Inderide)?